francis94c/ci4-queue-worker/README.md

 # ci4-queue-worker
-A Code Igniter 4 Code Module or Splint Package that exposes a CLI worker interface and adapts queue interfaces such as Gearman, REDIS, Mem Cache, etc.
+A Code Igniter 4 Code Module or Splint Package that adds Queueing abilities to your Code Igniter application.

+REDIS is currently the only supported Queueing system.